Doctor-Vee/Motivational-Quotes/ECM - 7 Best Lessons from Billionaire Entrepreneurs - Part 2.md

 ---
 ### Bonus clip
 **Fight For Opportunities - Mark Cuban**
 *Told the story of how he was fired by Michael Humecki and went on to start his company Micro Solutions after asking for $500 from a company that needed a software which he promised that he could build.
-He kept reinvesting in his company and was able to build it to the point that it was generating $36 million revenue before selling it*
+He kept reinvesting in his company and was able to build it to the point that it was generating $36 million revenue before selling it.*